dotnet/docs-maui/docs/deployment/unit-testing.md

 | Assert | Verify that the action of the method under test behaves as expected. |

 This pattern ensures that unit tests are readable, self-describing, and consistent.

+Unit testing has the most significant effect on code quality when it's an integral part of your software development workflow.
+Unit tests can act as design documentation and functional specifications for your app.
+As soon as a method has been written, unit tests should be written that verify the method's behavior in response to standard, boundary, and incorrect input data cases and check any explicit or implicit assumptions made by the code.
+Alternatively, with test-driven development, unit tests are written before the code.

+> [!IMPORTANT]
+> Unit tests are very effective against regression.
+That is, functionality that used to work, but has been disturbed by a faulty update.

 [xUnit](https://xunit.net/) is the recommended test framework for .NET MAUI apps.